 Shedd Aquarium Opportunity for Lake Forest Students

 The Shedd Aquarium hosts a 1-credit course on subtropical marine and terrestrial species and ecosystems.
 Discover how oceanography and water chemistry affect marine habitats and island environments.
 Develop identification techniques for fishes, reptiles, plants and invertebrates while gaining knowledge of field research while on board the R/V Coral Reef II in the Exuma Islands.
 Required pre-departure courses take place on Saturdays during the latter part of spring semester, with the field experience happening in May.
-You would be charged for one full LFC summer credit plus an $1399 program fee.
-Application deadline is November 14.
+You would be charged for one full LFC summer credit plus an $1450 program fee for summer 2016 program.
+Application deadline is November 6.
 For more information, please contact Rebecca Gericke at Shedd Aquarium at email@example.com.

 Third Party Providers and Other Accredited US Universities